 - “Thanks for ordering a t-shirt.”

 At the risk of sounding like a Pollyanna, if you start looking for a reason to say “Thank you” to your colleagues, members, or the person who holds the door when your arms are full, you’ll find yourself a little happier.
 Isn’t that a great way to end a day?
-And maybe this small act will play a part in that member deciding to renew.
+And maybe this small act will play a part in that person deciding to renew.